ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 > ## Short-range and Long-range Interactions
 > The interaction is termed short-range if the potential decreases faster than *r<sup>-d</sup>*, where *r* is the distance between 2 particles and *d* is dimensionality.
 Otherwise the interaction is long-ranged.
 Accordingly the Lennard-Jones interactions are short-ranged, the Coulomb interactions are long-ranged.
 {: .callout}

-## Bonded Interactions
+### Bonded Terms

-### The bond potential
+#### The bond potential
 The bond potential is used to model the interaction of covalently bonded atoms in a molecule.
 Bond stretch is approximated by a simple harmonic function describing oscillation about an equilibrium bond length *r<sub>0</sub>* with bond constant *k<sub>b</sub>*:

 $V_{Bond}=k_b(r_{ij}-r_0)^2$

 This is a fairly poor approximation at extreme stretching, but bonds are so stiff that it works for well moderate temperatures.
 A Morse potential is more accurate, but more expensive to calculate.

-### The angle potential
+#### The angle potential
 The angle potential describes the bond bending energy.
 It is defined for every triplet of bonded atoms.
 It is also approximated by a harmonic function describing oscillation about an equilibrium angle  $$\theta_{0}$$  with force constant $$k_\theta$$ :

 $V_{Angle}=k_\theta(\theta_{ijk}-\theta_0)^2$

 The force constants for angle potential are about 5 times smaller that for bond stretching.

-### The torsion (dihedral) angle potential
+#### The torsion (dihedral) angle potential
-The torsion energy is defined for every 4 bonded atoms.
-The torsion angle $$\phi$$ is the angle between 2 planes defined by the first and the last 3 atoms of the 4 atoms involved in the torsion interaction.
+The torsion energy is defined for every 4 sequentially bonded atoms.
+The torsion angle $$\phi$$ is the angle of rotation about the covalent bond between the middle two atoms and the potential is given by:

 $V_{Dihed}=k_\phi(1+cos(n\phi-\delta))$

- The non-negative integer constant *n* defines periodicity and  $$\delta$$ is the phase shift angle.
+ Where the non-negative integer constant *n* defines periodicity and  $$\delta$$ is the phase shift angle.

+#### The improper torsion potential
+The improper torsion potentialis defined for a group of 4 bonded atoms where the central atom i is connected to the 3 peripheral atoms j,k, and l.
+Such group can be seen as a pyramid and the improper torsion potential is related to the distance of the central atom from the base of the pyramid.
+This potential is used mainly to keep molecular structures planar.
+As there is only one energy minimum the improper torsion term can be given by a harmonic function:

+$V_{Improper}=k_\phi(\phi-\phi_0)^2$

+Where the dihedral angle $$\phi$$ is the angle between planes ijk and jkl.

+#### CMAP potential

+### Coupling Terms
-> ## The Ureu-Bradley potential
+#### The Ureu-Bradley potential
-> The Ureu-Bradley potential describes cross-terms (correlation between bond length and bond angle).
-The presence of cross-terms in a force field reflects couplings between the internal coordinates.
-As a bond angle is decreased, it is found that the adjacent bonds stretch to reduce the interaction between the 1,3 atoms.
->
->The Urey-Bradley term is defined as a (noncovalent) spring between the outer *i* and *k* atoms of a bonded triplet *ijk*.
+It is known that as a bond angle is decreased, the adjacent bonds stretch to reduce the interaction between the outer atoms of the bonded triplet.
+This means that there is a coupling between bond length and bond angle.
+This coupling can be decribed by the Ureu-Bradley potential.
+The Urey-Bradley term is defined as a (noncovalent) spring between the outer *i* and *k* atoms of a bonded triplet *ijk*.
 It is approximated by a harmonic function describing oscillation about an equilibrium distance *r<sub>ub</sub>* with force constant *k<sub>ub</sub>*:

->
->$V_{UB}=k_{ub}(r_{ik}-r_{ub})^2$
->
+$V_{UB}=k_{ub}(r_{ik}-r_{ub})^2$

-> U-B terms have been used to improve agreement with vibrational spectra when a harmonic bending term alone would not adequately fit.
+U-B terms are used to improve agreement with vibrational spectra when a harmonic bending term alone would not adequately fit.
 These phenomena are largely inconsequential for the overall conformational sampling in a typical biomolecular/organic simulation.
-{: .callout}
+The Ureu-Bradley term is implemented in the CHARMM force fields.

+## History of Force Field Develoment

+### Consistent Force Field (CFF)
+CFF was the first modern force field [(Lifson, 1968)]({{ page.root }}/reference.html#Lifson-1968) Introduced a concept of a 'consistent force field'.
+Introduced a methodology for deriving and validating force fields.
+The term 'consistent' emphasized importance of the ability to describe a wide range of compounds and physical observables (conformation, crystal structure, thermodynamic properties and vibrational spectra).
+After the initial derivation for hydrocarbons CFF was extended to proteins, but was very crude at that time.

+### Allinger force fields: MM1, MM2, MM3, MM4.
+MM1, MM2 - Class 1
+MM3 - Class 2
+MM4 - Class 3
+Target data included electron diffraction, vibrational spectra, heats of formation, and crystal structures.
+The calculation results were verified via comparison with high-level ab initio quantum chemistry computations, and the parameters were additionally adjusted.

+For calculations on small and medium size organic molecules.

+### Empirical Conformational Energy Program for Peptides (ECEPP)
+ECEPP was the first force field targeting polypeptides and proteins.
+Crystal data of small organic compounds and semi-empirical QM calculations were used extensively in derivation of this force field.
+As more experimental data became available, force field parameters have been refined and modified versions ECEPP-2, ECEPP-3 were published.

+Over the years of evaluations the problems originating from the deficiency of these FF became apparent and various approaches has been undertaken to correct them.

+Force Fields with development focused on application to proteins:

+AMBER
+CHARM
+GROMOS
+OPLS

+Most relevant processes require very long simulations.
+Large systems create computational restraints.
+The goal is to develop a "minimalistic" force field to expand simulation time window as much as possible.

+Force fields with development focused on improving representation of molecular interactions

+CVFF
+CFF93
+MMX series

+Development Phase I

+Refinement after the initial introduction.
+-Converted back to AA, except GROMOS

+CHARMM22
+AMBER ff99, GAFF
+OPLS-AA, OPLS-AA/L

+Used large datasets for training.
+Training datasets were different for different FF.

+Large deviations in different observables.
+Inability to pedict conformations of peptides and proteins.
+Simple 12‑6‑1 quadratic diagonal FFs (as used in standard biomolecular FFs) are not adequate to achieve quantitative accuracy.
+A major problem with all widely used protein force fields is the functional form of the potential energy.

+2 paths:

+1. expand and improve the rigor of the representation of the underlying physics.
+2. Develop empirical corrections to compensate for deficiency of physical representation

+Unaccounted physics:
+-atomic charges depend on the geometry (charge flux)

+AMBER, CHARMM, OPLS focused their efforts on empirical correction of the simple potential function

+#### AMBER

+After publication of ff99 a number of studies devoted primarily to modifying the torsion correction in order to correct the observed discrepancies.

+ff14ipq
+- overstabilization of salt bridges.

+ff15ipq
+- addessed overstabilization by increasing radius of polar hydrogens bonded to nitrogen.
+The corrected FF performed as well or better than the other fixed charge FF.
+Polarizable CHARMM Drude-2013 and AMOEBA performed better in this respect, as expected.
+- secondary structure of polyprptides: even 4 μs simulations “were not sufficiently long to obtain converged estimates.”
+- protein stability some proteins deviated significantly in 4-10 us simulations and it is not clear whether this is a transient fluctuation or transition to a different state.

+The origins of FF based calculations, theory and methodology of FF development have been recently reviewed in [(Dauber-Osguthorpe, 2019)]({{ page.root }}/reference.html#Dauber-Osguthorpe-2019), and the latest developments in improvement of FF accuracy and robustness are discussed in [(Hagler, 2019)]({{ page.root }}/reference.html#Hagler-2019).